-Established in 1990 by co-founders Paige Oristano and Louise Moss, Women’s Mentoring Network is a grassroots organization serving Lower Fairfield County.
+Established in 1990 by co-founders Paige Oristano and Louise Moss, Women’s Mentoring Network is an established organization serving Fairfield County.
 The agency is non-profit and is funded through individual contributions, foundations, corporate grants, gifts from community organizations and special events.
 There are no fees for services.
 Extensive volunteer participation is an integral component of all programs.

 - In 1989, Paige Oristano spent a year researching and designing the pilot project